wifiknight45/psychic-tribble/README.md

 Configure Environment:
 Copy .env.example to .env.
-Update the variables in .env:
+Update .env with:
-PYTT_ENV: Set to 'development' or 'production'.
+PYTT_ENV: development or production.
-DATABASE_URL: Database connection string (e.g., 'sqlite:///./development.db' for development, or 'postgresql://user:password@localhost:5432/psychic_tribble' for production).
+DATABASE_URL: E.g., sqlite:///./development.db or postgresql://user:password@localhost:5432/psychic_tribble.
-SECRET_KEY: A secure key for JWT authentication (generate using python -c "import os; print(os.urandom(32).hex())").
+SECRET_KEY: Generate with python -c "import os; print(os.urandom(32).hex())".
-REDIS_URL: Redis connection string (e.g., 'redis://localhost:6379/0').
-CORS_ORIGINS: Comma-separated list of allowed origins for CORS (e.g., ["http://localhost:3000","https://yourdomain.com"]).
-RATE_LIMITS: API rate limits (e.g., ["100/minute","1000/day"]).
+REDIS_URL: E.g., redis://localhost:6379/0.
+CORS_ORIGINS: E.g., ["http://localhost:8000", "https://yourdomain.com"].
+RATE_LIMITS: E.g., ["100/minute", "1000/day"].

-Run Migrations (development only): alembic upgrade head
+Run Database Migrations (development only): alembic upgrade head

 Start the Server:
 uvicorn app:app --host 0.0.0.0 --port 8000 --reload

-Usage
-Authentication

-Use the /token endpoint to obtain a JWT token via OAuth2 password flow (e.g., POST /token with username and password).
+Visit http://localhost:8000/static/index.html to see the web interface.

+Using the App

+Web Interface:
+Open http://localhost:8000/static/index.html (INPUT DEPLOYED URL HERE).
+Log in with your email and password.
+Create, view, or delete events in the “Events” or “Calendar” sections.
+Copy the iCalendar feed URL from the “Calendar Feed” section to sync with Google Calendar or Outlook.

-API Endpoints
+API Access:

-/users: User management (requires authentication).
-/events: Event creation and management.
+Log in via POST /token with email and password to get a JWT token.
+Use the token to access:
+/users: Manage user accounts.
+/events: Create, view, or delete events.
-/timeslots: Timeslot scheduling.
+/timeslots: Schedule timeslots.
 /calendar: Calendar operations.
-/health: Health check endpoint.

-API Documentation

-Access automatic API documentation at:
+/calendar/feed.ics: Download your iCalendar feed.

-/docs (Swagger UI)
+Explore API docs at /docs (Swagger UI) or /redoc.

-/redoc (ReDoc)when the server is running.
+Health Check: Visit /health to confirm the server is running.

-Rate Limiting

-Configured via RATE_LIMITS in .env (e.g., ["100/minute","1000/day"]).

-Static Files

-Serve front-end assets from /static.

-Development Notes
+Development Tips

-Debug Mode: Enabled when PYTT_ENV=development, providing auto-migrations and detailed logging.
+Debug Mode: Set PYTT_ENV=development for auto-migrations and detailed logs.
-Security: Uses bcrypt for password hashing and JWT for authentication.
+Security: Uses bcrypt for passwords and JWT for authentication.
-Database: Supports SQLite (development) and PostgreSQL (production).
+Database: SQLite for development; switch to PostgreSQL for production.
-Testing: Run tests using pytest (if tests are implemented).
+Testing: Add tests with pytest (create a tests/ folder if needed).
+Static Files: Customize the web interface in static/ (e.g., index.html, css/style.css, js/app.js).

-Production Deployment
+Deploying to Production
-For production:

 Set PYTT_ENV=production in .env to disable debug mode and auto-migrations.
-Use a production-ready database like PostgreSQL.
+Use a PostgreSQL database and update DATABASE_URL.
+Ensure Redis is running and REDIS_URL is set.
-Start the server with multiple workers for better performance:uvicorn app:app --host 0.0.0.0 --port 8000 --workers 4
+Deploy with:uvicorn app:app --host 0.0.0.0 --port 8000 --workers 4

+Or
-Alternatively, use Gunicorn with Uvicorn workers:gunicorn --worker-class uvicorn.workers.UvicornWorker --workers 4 app:app --bind 0.0.0.0:8000
+use Gunicorn:gunicorn --worker-class uvicorn.workers.UvicornWorker --workers 4 app:app --bind 0.0.0.0:8000

-Ensure Redis is configured for rate limiting.
+Host on a platform like Render, Heroku, or AWS.
+Update CORS_ORIGINS for your production domain.
+Test the web interface at https://yourdomain.com/static/index.html.

 Contact
-For issues or inquiries, contact andrews.crystal@gmail.com or robert.hodgkiss@my.utsa.edu.
+For questions or issues, reach out to: andrews.crystal@gmail.com robert.hodgkiss@my.utsa.edu

 About
-Interactive calendar dashboard
-Copyright (c) 2025 [The App].
-All rights reserved.
-This software and its source code are proprietary and confidential.
-Unauthorized use, copying, modification, distribution, or reproduction in any form is prohibited without prior written permission from andrews.crystal@gmail.com or robert.hodgkiss@my.utsa.edu.
+Psychic Tribble is an interactive calendar dashboard for seamless event planning.
+Copyright © 2025 Psychic Tribble.
+All rights reserved.This software is proprietary and confidential.
+Unauthorized use is prohibited without written permission from the authors.